codeplaysoftware/SYCL-For-CUDA-Examples/example-01/README.md

 operations into CUDA commands that will be executed once the host accessor is encountered later on.

-The host accessor will trigger a copy of the data back to the host, an then the values are reduced into a single sum element.
+The host accessor will trigger a copy of the data back to the host, and then the values are reduced into a single sum element.